mevdschee/data-api-dot-net/README.md

 Single file REST API that runs on Mono/XSP2 (and on IIS with ASP.net 4.5)

+NB: WORK IN PROGRESS - NOT FINISHED YET!

+## How to start

 ```single.ashx``` combines ```api.ashx``` and ```api.cs``` to be a single file.

 Suggested IDE: MonoDevelop (or Visual Studio)